Castine-en-Plaine

 Castine-en-Plaine ([kastin ɑ̃ plɛn], literally Limestone in Plain) is a commune in the Calvados department in northwestern France.
 The municipality was established on 1 January 2019 by merger of the former communes of Hubert-Folie, Rocquancourt and Tilly-la-Campagne.

+Geography

+The commune is made up of the following collection of villages and hamlets, Hubert-Folie, Rocquancourt and Castine-en-Plaine.